unforswearing/unforswearing/README.md

 > Hi, I'm [Alvin](https://www.unforswearing.com).
 I am open to part time or full time work, remote or local to the Baltimore-Washington DC corridor.
-Let me know how I can help you.
+You may find exampels of my work in this Github profile, or over at [Gitlab](https://gitlab.com/unforswearing).
 >
-> Thanks!
+> I look forward to hearing how I can help you!
 >
+> Thanks,
 > alvin@unforswearing.com
 >
 >